jasmina-dzurlic/Kassemble/proposal.md

 <img src="contig.png" width="700">

 ### Data sources and input
-Genomic data in a .fastq format is the input data for `kassemble`.
+Genomic data contained in a .fastq format is the input data for `kassemble`.

 <img src="FASTQ.png" width="600">